MichaelSheinman/aipnd/README.md

 Common:
 * gpu: The argument is a bool, stores True if provided but otherwise is default to False.
+* arch: pretrained model to be used.
+In predict.py this argument will determine on what model will the model be loaded.
+In train.py this will determine on what model you train your network.
+* hidden units: a hyperpramer for the hidden layer.

 train:
 * data_dir: The directory the data is placed at.
-* arch: pretrained model to be used, increases accuracy.
-* hidden units, learning_rate, epochs: Hyperparameters, specify how the model will train
+* learning_rate, epochs: Hyperparameters, specify how the model will train
 * save_dir: checkpoing to save the model once training finished

 predict: